The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Introduction

 \subsection{Paper outline}

-Preliminary analysis is provided in Section~\ref{sec:prep}.
+Preliminary results are provided in Section~\ref{sec:prep}.
 We present and discuss the main results in Section~\ref{sec:main_results}.
 In Section~\ref{sec:numerical_evalutations}, we report on numerical simulations.
 Additional discussion and remarks are in Section~\ref{sec:discussion}.
-All the proofs are in the Appendix.
+All the proofs are in Section~\ref{sec:proofs}, with some more technical details deferred to the appendix.